 It’s always a challenge to plan for a trip, but there’s no greater thrill than getting ready for your very first trip to Disney World.
-Thousands, if not millions, discover Disney World for the very first time each year, and would always make plans to visit the park at one point in their lives.
+Thousands, if not millions, discover Disney World for the very first time each year, and many people around the world make plans to visit the park at least once in their lives.
 And so today, we’re going to talk about planning first trip to Disney World.

 Disney World at a Glance

 If you’re not familiar with Disney Orlando, here’s a little general history of the park itself.
 Disney World was opened on October 1, 1971, owned and operated by The Walt Disney Company.
 This park is located in Florida at Bay Lake and Lake Buena Vista.
 It includes four theme parks, two water parks, more than 20 Disney Resort hotels, multiple dining and shopping options, recreation, and other fun things.
 Ever since its opening, it has become one of the most popular theme parks in the entire world.
 Today, Disney World has parks all over the globe.
 Many would want to visit it, and so they want to make the preparations.
 So with that out of the way, what are the steps most of all when planning first trip to Disney World?

 Getting ready for the big day!

 Walt Disney World is huge!
 It is even larger than the island of Manhattan.
 There’s a lot that you need to be prepared for before the big day comes, from simple items to tickets that you buy online via the Disney World website.
 And while there are many, let’s go through our checklist one by one.
 Online you can find a lot of websites that talk about a Disney planning guide but end up offering just a limited advice.
 So when planning first trip to Disney world, here are some insider’s tips that first-timers should consider.

 - Do research as much as you can